nsdf-fabric/nsdf-slac/ReadMe.md

 # better to use a screen session
 screen -S nsdf-slac-data-transfer

+# you can use rclone...
 while [[ 1 == 1 ]] ; do
   rclone --progress  --transfers 16  --size-only sync  slac_private://${PREFIX} slac_public://utah/${PREFIX}
 done

+# or see transfer.py which add a checksum
+# ...

 ```

 # Install cvmfs